INTERNET OF THINGS TESTING

 - Compromise individual and corporate privacy

-Compared with more traditional areas of penetration testing, Internet of Things presents a number of unique challenges.
-One of main challenges lies in diversity; varying architectures, communication protocols, coding and operating systems result in almost immeasurable combinations of technology.
-Therefore, Nettitude utilise only the most experienced penetration testers for IoT penetration testing.
+Compared with more traditional areas of penetration testing Internet of Things presents a number of unique challenges.
+One of the main challenges lies in diversity; varying architectures, communication protocols, coding and operating systems result in almost immeasurable combinations of technology.
+Therefore, Nettitude utilise only the most experienced penetration testers for IoT testing.